QuBenhao/LeetCode/problems/problems_1897/problem.md

 # 1897.
-Redistribute Characters to Make All Strings Equal
+Redistribute Characters to Make All Strings Equal [Rating: 1309.14]

 You are given an array of strings `words` (**0-indexed**).